Smol Slime

 Method 1: Console

-- Ensure your tracker is connected to your computer via cable.
+- Ensure that your tracker is connected to your computer using a cable.

-- On the top left corner, select your tracker under Devices.
+- In the top left corner, select your tracker under Devices.

 - Click the "Connect to Port" button.